 - Buick Cascada / Opel Cascada

 The Cruze is assembled at the following plants for global markets:

 - GM Gunsan plant in Gunsan, South Korea operated by GM Korea (shut down as part of GM Korea restructuring)

 - GM Alvear plant in Rosario, Argentina operated by GM Argentina, part of GM South America, which was folded into GM International

 - GM Norsom plant in China operated by GM China

-The 2020 Cruze will likely follow the regular GM model year rollover sequence, and launch in the third quarter of the 2019 calendar year.
+The 2020 Cruze will likely follow the regular GM model year rollover sequence, and launch in the third quarter of the 2019 calendar year in the available markets.